android606/ultimate_mcp_server_windows/README.md

 ### Request Flow for Delegation

-When Claude delegates a task to LLM Gateway:
+When Claude delegates a task to Ultimate MCP Server:

 1. Claude sends an MCP tool invocation request
 2. The Gateway receives the request via MCP protocol